 (1/4) cup brown sugar (or sucanat)

 (1/4) tsp salt

 (3/4-1) cup chocolate chips of choice (I used medium-sized dark for this, 1 cup will make them super sweet)

 Start by combining the dry millet and the cold water in a small pot with the lid.
 Bring to a boil, and cook, covered on low heat for 20 minutes, until fluffy.
 Once done, remove from heat and fluff with a fork.

 Oil a cookie sheet lightly with butter or oil and heat the oven to 350 degrees.
 In a large mixing bowl, combine the cooked millet, oats, coconut, coconut milk, butter, sugar, cocoa powder, salt, and vanilla and mix well.
 In a separate bowl, mash the banana and add to the mixture.
 If you are using a frozen banana, skip this step and instead simply soak the banana in hot water until it thaws and add it straight to the large bowl.

 Add the egg or egg substitute and mix.
 Add baking powder and stir one more time before adding the chocolate chips.
 Mix well one last time (don’t be afraid to get in there with your hands!).
 Transfer to the oiled cookie sheet and press until you have a layer about 2/3 inch thick.

-This recipe doesn’t make quite enough to cover an entire large cookie sheet so I butted it up the edge of one and lt it go from there trying to make the free end as straight as I could.
+This recipe doesn’t make quite enough to cover an entire large cookie sheet so I butted it up the edge of one and let it go from there trying to make the free end as straight as I could.
 I didn’t mind the jagged edge – the perfect tester piece before cutting the bars!
 Bake for 30 minutes.
 Remove from the oven and let cool before cutting into bars either 3/3 inches or 4/4 inches square.
 Totally your call how you want to cut these!
-Keep in a tightly sealed container at room temperature and eat with 2-3 days.
+Keep in a tightly sealed container at room temperature and eat within 2-3 days.